The Agafonov and Schnorr-Stimm theorems for probabilistic automata: Conclusion

 \section{Conclusion}

-The main contributions of this paper are a generalization of the Agafonov theorem for PFA with arbitrary transition probabilities which settles the open question posed by L\'echine et al. \cite{LechineSS2024}, and an extension of Schnorr-Stimm theorem to probabilistic gamblers.
+The main contributions of this paper are a generalization of the Agafonov theorem for PFA with arbitrary transition probabilities which settles the open question posed by L\'echine et al.~\cite{LechineSS2024}, and an extension of Schnorr-Stimm theorem to probabilistic gamblers.

-While we proved the probabilistic Agafonov theorem (Theorem~\ref{thm:agafonov-pfa} ) by reduction to the deterministic setting, it is also possible to follow with a more direct approach (i.e., without appealing to the Seiller-Simonsen result), similar to the one followed by Carton to generalize Agafonov's theorem for DFA~\cite{Carton2020}.
+While we proved the probabilistic Agafonov theorem (Theorem~\ref{thm:agafonov-pfa}) by reduction to the deterministic setting, it is also possible to follow with a more direct approach (i.e., without appealing to the Seiller-Simonsen result), similar to the one followed by Carton to generalize Agafonov's theorem for DFA~\cite{Carton2020}.
 This however makes the argument somewhat more complicated.
-For the curious reader, we provide this alternate proof in section \ref{sec:agafonovalternateproof}.

 An interesting direction for future research is to explore whether the `uselessness of randomness' also holds for pushdown automata.
 These are a more powerful model of computation and indeed some normal sequences can be predicted by pushdown automata (some in a rather dramatic way, as proven by Carton and Perifel~\cite{CartonP2024}\footnote{The result proven by Carton and Perifel considers a slightly different paradigm, namely compression (which we did not discuss in this paper) instead of prediction.}).
-We can for example ask: If some probabilistic pushdown selector selects a biased subsequence from a sequence~$X$, does there necessarily exist a deterministic pushdown selector which also selects a biased subsequence?.
+We can for example ask: If some probabilistic pushdown selector selects a biased subsequence from a sequence~$X$, does there necessarily exist a deterministic pushdown selector which also selects a biased subsequence?
 Similarly, if some probabilistic pushdown gambler wins against a sequence~$X$, does there necessarily exist a deterministic pushdown gambler which wins against that same sequence~$X$?

 A related question concerns the speed of success in the gambling model.
 In the case of finite-state automata, Schnorr and Stimm proved that either a sequence~$X$ cannot be predicted or some gambler wins on it at an exponential rate.
-This dichotomy no longer holds for pushdown automata, but one may ask the following question: \emph{If some probabilistic pushdown gambler wins at an exponential rate against a sequence~$X$, does there necessarily exist a pushdown gambler which wins against that sequence~$X$ at an exponential rate?}
+This dichotomy no longer holds for pushdown automata, but one may ask the following question: If some probabilistic pushdown gambler wins at an exponential rate against a sequence~$X$, does there necessarily exist a pushdown gambler which wins against that sequence~$X$ at an exponential rate?